 - Valid Colorado driver's license and driving record that meets with agency insurability requirements as set forth for someone that must transport clients

-years' experience required, 2 years' experience in the Behavioral Health
+- 0 years' experience required, 2 years' experience in the Behavioral Health Field preferred

 - Experience in coordinating mental health intervention plans and services with other agencies

-- Professional and ethical guidelines as outlined by the State of Colorado.
+- Mild to severe mental health and/or substance use disorders/disabilities and the recovery process.- Professional and ethical guidelines as outlined by the State of Colorado.

 - Basic and routine computer keyboarding, programs and software.